Admissions Review

 3. Consider both need-blind and need-aware schools for the same total cost picture.
 Sometimes a need-aware school with strong merit aid (Vanderbilt, Rice, Duke) yields a lower net price than a need-blind school with no merit.

 4. Don't apply for aid you don't actually need at need-aware schools.
-If your family can pay full COA comfortably, ticking the "no aid needed" box at need-aware schools removes the financial penalty entirely and treats you like a domestic applicant on the admit decision.
+If your family can pay full COA comfortably, ticking the "no aid needed" box at need-aware schools removes the financial penalty entirely.

-5. Get the visa documentation ready in March/April, not after admit.
-The deadline gap between admit and enrollment confirmation is short, and visa interview slots in Seoul fill up.
+5. Get the visa documentation ready in March/April, not after the admit decision.
+The deadline gap between admit and enrollment confirmation is short, and visa interview slots at your local US Embassy or Consulate fill up fast.

 Related terms